 So what exactly are most runners and walkers doing (think you)?
 With their legs, they are reaching out in front of them.
 They may or may not heel strike and usually land with a pretty straight leg and sometimes with a locked out knee.
 This results in a lot of excessive impact (think of the jamming of the scooter) and needless running related injuries.
 What is important is where the foot lands in relation to your hips or center of mass.

 This is how many people run.
 Notice the foot landing in front of the hips and heel strike creating excessive impact especially on the knees and back.

 A more efficient, less impactful and more natural way to run is to have the feet land mid-foot and underneath the hips.
 The faster you go, the more they will actually land behind your hips, same as when riding a scooter.

-Danny Dreyer, founder of ChiRunning, has found a very effective way of teaching runners how to run in a way that is more natural, reduces impact and therefore, reduces injuries.
-Because you are using gravity instead of your own energy, ChiRunning is also more efficient, easier and more fun!
+I teach a very effective way for runners to easily learn how to run in a way that is more natural, reduces impact and therefore, reduces injuries.
+Because you are using gravity instead of your own energy, you’ll also run more efficiently, easier and have more fun!

 So much attention is being made about heel striking and how it is ‘bad’.
 It is, but what is more important is where the foot lands in relation to the hips.
 It is almost impossible to heel strike if your feet are landing underneath your hips.

 For a more efficient, low impact way of running, try these quick tips: